SFDO-Community/Summit-Events-App/docs/scatch-org-creation.md

 **To Fork or Branch.
 That is the question?**

 If you are not a direct contributer to the Summit Events App that has requested and recieved access to the main repository you will be forking the code.
-Forked code is a copy of the Summit Events App code that lives under your own github account.
+Forked code is a copy of the Summit Events App code that lives under your own GitHub account.
 Nothing you do to forked code can harm or improve the main repository of the Summit Events App.
 This means you can play with the code all you want so have fun!
 If you do come up with some ground breaking improvement in your forked code you can, and are encouraged, to contribute to the main repository by requestion something called a Pull Request from your forked code.

 Here is how you fork that code: